 The new father class in Amol village was attended by 15 dads who met weekly on a Sunday.
 One of the members was Mr Sate.
 He is a father of four who was motivated to participate so he could learn about positive parenting and perform his role as a father better.
 He and his wife are both farmers.
 His wife always carried their youngest child on her back when they both went to work on the farm and when they returned, she did all the household chores whilst he rested:

 “Before the parenting group existed, I didn’t care for my family.
 All domestic work, for instance taking care of the children, washing the dishes, cooking, cleaning the house, and many more were given to the mother.
-When I would go to the field with my wife, we would walk together, clean the grass together.
+When I would go to the field with my wife, we would walk together, work the crops together.
 When we got home, my wife would be worn out with the little kid.
 Before this, after we got home, I took my bath right away, sat in front of the television and asked for coffee; meanwhile my wife who was cleaning the dishes had to stop to make me coffee.”

 After participating in the father classes, Mr Sate said that there are a lot of changes in him, and his wife agreed.
 She said that her husband had totally changed – he shared the roles in their household and he is involved in child care at home: